zampino/exnn/README.md

 ```

 # Examples
-At present you can only run EXNN over tests, check out
-how to train a basic XOR problem by running:
+You can -- at present -- train a basic XOR problem by running:

 ```
 mix test test/examples/xor_test.exs